lrazovic/lrazovic/README.md

 </div>

-- 🇮🇹 I'm an Engineering in Computer Science Student at [Università degli Studi di Roma "La Sapienza"](https://www.uniroma1.it/en/pagina-strutturale/home) Italy
+- 🇮🇹 I'm an Engineering in Computer Science student at [Università degli Studi di Roma "La Sapienza"](https://www.uniroma1.it/en/pagina-strutturale/home) Italy
 - 💻 I’m currently working and researching on Blockchain, focusing on Ethereum and Polkadot.
 - 📓 I’m currently learning about public blockchain, cryptocurrency, decentralized finance and decentralized applications.
 - 📬 How to reach me: